 Note: This message is displayed if (1) your browser is not standards-compliant or (2) you have you disabled CSS.
 Read our Policies for more information.

 Lifeline is a federally funded program that helps income-eligible consumers afford local telephone service.
-The program is administered by local telephone companies and provides a monthly discount on basic telephone services for eligible customers.
+Local telephone companies administer the program.
+It provides a monthly discount on basic telephone services for eligible customers.

 Lifeline applications must be submitted directly to your local phone company.

-Consumers enrolled in one or more of the following assistance programs may qualify for Lifeline benefits:
+2. Be enrolled in one or more of the following programs:

 How to apply

 Read the application carefully and contact the phone company with any questions.
 Return the completed application directly to the phone company.

 The Indiana Office of Utility Consumer Counselor (OUCC) represents Indiana consumer interests before state and federal bodies that regulate utilities.
 As a state agency, the OUCC’s mission is to represent all Indiana consumers to ensure quality, reliable utility services at the most reasonable prices possible through dedicated advocacy, consumer education, and creative problem solving.